 Best Paint Colors for Living Rooms: Create A Cozy Space

-When staging a home’s interior, think about starting with the living room because the NAR study also found that, in the buyers’ opinions, staging the living room was most important (55 percent) followed by the master bedroom (51 percent) and then the kitchen (41 percent).
+When staging a home’s interior, think about starting with the living room because the NAR study I mentioned above also found that, in the buyers’ opinions, staging the living room was most important (55 percent) followed by the master bedroom (51 percent) and then the kitchen (41 percent).

 When choosing a color for the living room, you want to think cozy.
 There’s a lot of buzz around gray for home interiors, but some studies show it’s not necessarily the best color for the living room.